 Warren Moon – Now

 Since Moon’s retirement, he has remained in the football scene, eager to be around what he loves most.
-Due to his vast knowledge, he decided to become a color commentator for the Seahawks, and he currently works for the Seahawks network radio, teamed up with Steve Raible.
-While he has been actively busy as a successful broadcaster, things may not always be fine and dandy at work.
+Due to his vast knowledge, he decided to become a color commentator for the Seahawks, and he currently works for the Seahawks network radio after having teamed up with Steve Raible.
+While he has been busy as a successful broadcaster, things may not always be fine and dandy at work.
 Recently, he was involved in a lawsuit with his assistant Wendy Haskell, who filed misconduct allegations against him.

 Joe Montana – Then